 During our stay at the Inn at Mystic, we were also invited to dine at the newly renovated Harbour House, the onsite restaurant, formerly known to many as the Flood Tide.
 Since it has been under new ownership, it has been totally renovated to give it a new and modern look.
-From the outside it may not look much different, but on the inside it has been transpired from the renovations of years past into warm and inviting restaurant.
+From the outside it may not look much different, a beautiful folding arm awnings, classical chairs, but on the inside it has been transpired from the renovations of years past into warm and inviting restaurant.

 It seems so many locals have a connection to the restaurant.
 We even had our own story.
 One of our sons worked as a busboy almost 15 years ago at the old Flood Tide and the night we dined at Harbour House, we sat at the very table he worked at the only night we ever ate there.
 The Flood Tide used to be very expensive and was considered a “special occasion” restaurant so we never could afford to eat there, whereas now, Harbour House is an “everyday kind of restaurant” with much more affordable options.